Cool entire cities?

 • Climate scientists recognize that the coming few years may contain more climate disruption than previously thought—though perhaps less than they may have projected for later years.

 They indicate that with a doubling of CO2 in the atmosphere, our planet will warm between 4.7ºF and 7ºF / 2.6ºC and 3.9ºC.
 Those may sound like small increases in the heat index—though they are anything but.
-REVIEWS OF GEOPHYSICS

 Warming world.

-• There is a palpable sense of despair and resignation among those who understand the calamity our civilization faces.
-Messaging that includes everyone is sorely needed to declare that we can actually reverse Global Warming if we are willing to get everyone on-board and do what it takes.
+Messaging that includes everyone is sorely needed to declare that we can actually reverse Global Warming...
+IF we are willing to get everyone on-board... and do whatever it takes to succeed.

 CO2 honey comb